|

 June 31, 2006

-the year 2000 Congress passed the Religious Land Use and
+In the year 2000 Congress passed the Religious Land Use and

-Institutionalized Persons Act (RLUIPA), which states that: "No
+Institutionalized Persons Act (RLUIPA), which states that: “No government

-shall impose a substantial burden on the religious exercise of a
+shall impose a substantial burden on the religious exercise of a person

-residing in or confined to an institution" unless the burden
+residing in or confined to an institution” unless the burden furthers “a

-compelling governmental interest" and does so "by the
+compelling governmental interest” and does so “by the least restrictive

 means."

-follow RLUIPA standards (because Congress uses its Spending and
+follow RLUIPA standards (because Congress uses its Spending and Commerce

 Clause powers to make this Act law).
-Most if not all state prison
+Most if not all state prison systems

-and institutions receive federal money for some portion of their
+and institutions receive federal money for some portion of their operations

 and are therefore obligated to follow RLUIPA standards.

-a recent unanimous decision the U.S. Supreme Court unanimously upheld
+In a recent unanimous decision the U.S. Supreme Court unanimously upheld

 RLUIPA in Cutter v.
 Wilkerson, 2005 U.S. Lexis 346, 73 U.S.4347.
+This

 particular case addresses the constitutionality of the RLUIPA itself.